Top and Beauty synergies in SMEFT-fits at present and future colliders: Fits to present data

-The strongest constraints are on $\tilde C_{qe}$ and $\tilde{C}^+_{lq}$, whose width of the smallest interval is around $(7-8)\times10^{-3}$.
+The strongest constraints are on $\tilde C_{qe}$ and $\tilde{C}^+_{lq}$, whose width of the smallest interval is around $(5-6)\times10^{-3}$.
 This is expected, since both coefficients give sizable contributions to $\Delta C_9$ and $\Delta C_{10}$ at tree level \eqref{eq:match-tree}.
-For $\tilde C_{uB}$, $\tilde C_{uG}$, $\tilde{C}_{uW}$, $\tilde C^{(1)}_{\varphi q}$ and $\tilde C^{(3)}_{\varphi q}$ the constraints are about one order of magnitude weaker, $(2-4)\times 10^{-2}$.
+For $\tilde C_{uB}$, $\tilde C_{uG}$, $\tilde{C}_{uW}$, $\tilde C^{(1)}_{\varphi q}$ and $\tilde C^{(3)}_{\varphi q}$ the constraints are about one order of magnitude weaker, with a width of around $(5-7)\times 10^{-2}$.
 While constraints on $\tilde C_{uG}$ and $\tilde{C}_{uW}$ coincide with those derived from fits to top-quark data, the combination of the three datasets significantly tightens constraints on the other three coefficients.
 For $\tilde{C}_{uB}$ this enhancement stems from different sensitivities of top-quark and $B$ data, as already discovered in Ref.~\cite{Bissmann:2019gfc}.
 The effect of the different datasets is shown in detail in Fig.~\ref{fig:TB-overlay-examples} (left), where we give the two-dimensional projection of the posterior distributions obtained in fits to different datasets in the $\tilde C_{uB}$-$\tilde C_{uW}$ plane.
 Here, the effects are even more pronounced compared to Ref.~\cite{Bissmann:2019gfc}, since a larger set of $B$ observables is considered here.
 Constraints on $\tilde C^{(1)}_{\varphi q}$ and $\tilde C^{(3)}_{\varphi q}$ (Fig.~\ref{fig:TB-Now-maxDof}) are tightened by the inclusion of $Zbb$ data, which strongly constraints $\tilde C^+_{\varphi q}$, as well as the strong constraints on $\tilde C^{(3)}_{\varphi q}$, which arise from the combination of top-quark and $B$ physics data (see Fig.~\ref{fig:TB-overlay-examples}).
 As can be seen, in the combined fit the SM is included in the smallest intervals containing 90\,\% of the posterior distribution of $\tilde C^{(1)}_{\varphi q}$ and $\tilde C^{(3)}_{\varphi q}$, which is shown in detail in Fig.~\ref{fig:combined-now-1D-Deviations}.
 The weakest constraints are found for $\tilde C_{\varphi u}$, since contributions to $B$ physics data are strongly suppressed, and $t\bar tZ$ production offers only a limited sensitivity, as we can already see in Fig.~\ref{fig:top-now-1D}.
-Interestingly, we find two branches for this coefficient; one of which is SM like, while the other one deviates from the SM.
-This is explained by the quadratic ansatz for BSM contributions \eqref{eq:interpol}, which in general allows for two solutions.
-Without further input this ambiguity cannot be resolved.